oliveiraleo/RSSignal-LoRa/README.md

 ### Q2: Why didn't you implement the framework's 1st step (Probing)?

-A: The same as the question above.
+A: Please, read the answer above.
+For an example on how it would be, please refer to that [other project](https://github.com/oliveiraleo/LoRa-RSSI-Grabber).

 ### Q3: Why so many different files?
 Wouldn't it be better to keep everything together and avoid some overhead?